 To learn more about Pine Pollen and its use in Chinese herbal medicine, please consult our page on the Historical and Chinese Medicine Perspective of Pine Pollen.

 The exception is in the use of Pine Pollen Tincture.
 Pine Pollen Tincture should be reserved for those seeking to repair known low levels of testosterone.

 Pine Pollen Tincture and Testosterone

-Use of Pine Pollen as a food or a supplement is considered safe for most; however, use of Pine Pollen Tincture should be reserved for those with a mature endocrine system (post puberty/18 years + of age) and for those with known low levels of testosterone.
+The use of Pine Pollen as a food or supplement is generally considered safe.
+However, Pine Pollen Tincture should only be used by individuals with a mature endocrine system (post-puberty/18 years of age or older) and those with known low levels of testosterone.

 Pine pollen tincture is for men in middle age or older or for those with the various kinds of disease conditions that pine pollen helps rectify.
 Pine pollen powder, on the other hand, can be used as a nutrient food or supplement by anyone with no restrictions other than for those with pine pollen allergy.
 It truly is good for all, female, male, child, adolescent, bodybuilder, or the aged.
 Except in unusual circumstances due to medical conditions, pine pollen tincture does not need to be used by adolescent men.

 If you are interested in using Pine Pollen but are concerned about the presence of phyto-androgens, there are alternative options available.